 We continued to support primary care in quality standards and preparation for Care Quality Commission (CQC) inspections.
-During 2021/22, we have supported practices with vaccination programmes for housebound patients and vulnerable people with learning disabilities needs in care provision.

 Our IPC specialist nurses offered beneficial support to primary care regarding IPC standards, personal protective equipment (PPE) and deep cleaning or clinical areas.
 They supported the preparation of primary care estates to deliver vaccinations.